AymanM7/CNN-Audio-Project/README.md

 Serves predictions through a FastAPI endpoint with GPU acceleration

-Monitoring and interpretabilit and anlysis of specific .wav files  are handled via TensorBoard and Tableau dashboards.
+Monitoring  and analysis of specific .wav files  are handled via TensorBoard and Tableau dashboards.

 ### 2.)
 Dataset